Dawes to represent the PNP in South East St Catherine

 The decision is to be ratified by the NEC at its next meeting.

-The St Catherine South East constituency was won by the Jamaica Labour Party's Robert Miller in the 2020 general election, breaking a 27-year streak by the PNP.
+The St Catherine South East constituency was won by the Jamaica Labour Party’s Robert Miller in the 2020 general election, breaking a 27-year dominance by the PNP.